Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

 3. Do you want eyes up or eyes on a screen?

-• Eyes up (more fight-realistic) → audio-first apps like FightFlow.
+• Eyes up (more fight-realistic) → audio-first apps like FightFlow or The Shadow Boxing App.

 • Eyes on a screen (more class-like) → video-first apps like FightCamp.

-For most serious hobby kickboxers we talk to, the honest answer is a combination: FightFlow for voice-led skill rounds, plus an interval timer or Heavy Bag Pro for structured bag conditioning.
-You don’t need a $500 setup to train well—you need rounds that respect how kickboxing actually works.
+For most serious hobby kickboxers, the honest answer is a combination — a voice-led app for skill rounds, plus a bag-focused app or interval timer for conditioning.
+You don't need a $500 setup to train well; you need rounds that respect how kickboxing actually works.

 Tags: #BestKickboxingApps #KickboxingTraining #FightTraining #SoloDrills #DutchStyle